-Recreational programs are 45-60 minute style-centric classes.
+Recreational programs are 30-50 minute style-centric classes.
 Dancers come in once a week to enjoy learning about a specific style of dance.
-Recreational programs start as young as 2 years of age in Creative Dance and range up to 18 years of age.
-Dance experience is not required to register for recreational programs and recreational dancers will participate in our year end recital in May.
+Recreational programs start as young as 2 years of age and range up to 18 years of age.
+Dance experience is not required to register for recreational programs (unless otherwise stated) and recreational dancers will participate in our year end recital in May 2021.

 Company programs are competitive dance programs.
 Dancers registering for Company programs must have previous dance experience and will be evaluated by the instructor prior to program registration.
 If selected, dancers will be put on a team that best suits their skill level.
 Company dancers attend multiple competitions throughout the dance season.
 Additional pieces such as solos, duos, trios, and small groups are available to Company dancers.

-Mini Company (ages 5-7) consists of 4 hours of training per week in ballet, jazz, lyrical, acro and hip hop.
+Mini Company (ages 5-10) consists of 4 hours of training per week in ballet, jazz, lyrical, acro and hip hop.
 These dancers will compete with 3 group routines.

-Senior Company (ages 11-18) consists of 7 hours of training per week in ballet, jazz, lyrical & contemporary, hip hop, and conditioning.
+Senior Company (ages 13-18) consists of 6 hours of training per week in ballet, jazz, lyrical, contemporary, hip hop, and conditioning.
 These dancers will compete with 4 group routines.

 Creative Dance is a beginner level class for 2.5-5 year olds.
 This class uses the imagination to learn basic movement in a fun and creative environment.
 This class is recommended to any first time dancer in the above age group.

 Acro is a style of dance that combines classical dance technique with precision acrobatic elements.
 Dancers must be enrolled in a Ballet and/or Jazz program to enrol in an Acro class.

 Ballet is a classical dance style using grace and precision to build a strong technical background.
 The technique gained in ballet is used in all other styles of dance.